-I do short illustrated talks on the history of education, aimed at both teachers and non-teachers alike.
-These generally get a great response from teachers in particular, as many of them were never taught about the history of their own profession during their training.
+I give short and engaging illustrated talks on the history of education, aimed at both teachers and non-teachers alike.
+These generally get a great response from teachers in particular, as many of them have never been taught about the history of their own profession.

-I’ve presented to audiences including: the East London Science School, researchED national conference, the Battle of Ideas festival at the Barbican Centre, U3A Ealing, Discovery Education, Microsoft Education, and the Academy of Ideas Education Forum.
+In 2020 I gave the 4th Annual Education Studies lecture at Derby University on the topic ‘What is liberal education?’.
+I have presented to audiences including: the researchED national conference, Microsoft’s Education Group, the East London Science School, the Battle of Ideas festival at the Barbican Centre, U3A Ealing, the Academy of Ideas Education Forum, and Discovery Education.